 The war on drugs is a war on people and their human rights.
-It’s time our lawmakers acknowledge that and support policies that reduce harm without relying on punitive measures.
+It’s time out lawmakers acknowledge that and put policies in place that reduce harm and don’t rely on punitive measures.
 I will keep fighting until that happens.
 I know that’s what my daughter would want.

 The Urban Survivors Union is a grantee of the Open Society Foundations.